5sansiva/Bank-Simulation/devlog.md

 Customer 5 []: leaves the bank

 I need to go through and fix the main issue so the flow is right.
 I missed this before but when I used python3 bankSimulation.py | more, I was able to slowly go through my simulation in more detail.

+I found another issue that when the teller is occupied, such as talking to the manager and such, another customer is requesting that teller.
+I also have to address that issue as well.